aztech-digital/phinject/README.md

 Phinject is a simple dependency injection container, with extensible activation & injection strategies.

 ## Setup

-The recommended setup is to create a config folder at the root of your repository.
+The recommended setup is to create a configuration folder at the root of your repository.
 All configuration is based on YAML files.
 JSON and native PHP files are also supported using the same data structure.

 Sample YAML file :